Fishbowl Discussion:

 How Does the Fishbowl Group Activity Enhance Learning?

 The Fishbowl strategy helps learners think critically, communicate effectively, and participate actively.
-Here is how it enhances learning:
+Here is how fishbowl discussion improves learning:

 Encourages Use of Critical Thinking